 After you’ve gained a deeper understanding of your audience, you can begin to figure out which topics your audience likes to explore.

 You can use a wide variety of tools available out there to help you figure out what types of content to create and how to optimize it.
-Tools like MOZ, SEM Rush, or Keywords Everywhere now make it easy to see information around keywords, search volume, click-through rates, and ranking difficulty.
+Tools like Moz now make it easy to see information around keywords, search volume, click-through rates, and ranking difficulty.
 The terms you’ll likely want to optimize for most include specific long-tail keywords of three or more words, while you can aim for a long-term goal of ranking for broader short-tail terms.

 While keyword use is still important in search engine optimization (SEO) today, keep in mind that optimization for search engines comes second to optimization for the user.
 Make sure your content is readable, engaging, and fresh and optimize for SEO naturally.
 If your content is rich, relevant, and well-constructed, you’ll likely please readers while touching on many key terms more organically throughout.